digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_qualities.md

 - Study specific exemplars

-**TODO**

-- Add Rivard 2024 JSIS.
-- Ideally, link to an overview of IS review papers (filtered for impact)
-- Mention scholarship

 ### Research agenda

 Application: read exemplars of research agendas, discuss the key elements, how you research agenda could be developed